-Rigid polyethylene (plastic) containers with tight-fitting lids, straight-sided canning/freezing jars, heavy-duty aluminum foil, plastic-coated paper and non-permeable plastic wraps (such as saran) are recommended.
-Note: Heat-sealed boiling bags are easy to use and can be used by themselves or as carton liners.
+Rigid polyethylene (plastic) containers with tightfitting lids, straight-sided canning/freezing jars, heavy-duty aluminum foil, plastic-coated paper and nonpermeable plastic wraps (made from a saran film) are recommended.
+NOTE: Heatsealed bolling bags are easy to use and can be used by themselves or as carton liners.

-Sealing - When sealing foods in bags squeeze out the air (liquids need headspace to allow for expansion.)
+Sealing - When sealing foods in bags squeeze out the air (liquids need headspace to allow for expansion).
 Twist the top and turn it back.
 Fasten tie securely around the doubled-over tail.
 Put the label inside transparent bags; use self-adhesive label on outside of opaque ones.

 Air-tight wrapping calls for "drugstore" wrap.
 Cut the sheet about one-third longer than the distance around the food.
 Bring the ends together and fold in (toward the food) at least twice to seal out air.
 Crease ends close to food, press air from package.
-Fold tips over twide.
+Fold tips over twice.
 Finish package and tape closed.
 NOTE: With unboned meats, pad sharp edges with extra wrap or use stockinette to protect the wrap from punctures.

-DO NOT USE
+DO NOT USE: